-Understanding long-term classroom-based science learning by modeling complex systems: Exploring how students’ - learning processes, modeling practices, conceptual learning, understanding of systems and computational thinking, as well as the non-cognitive factors of interest in science and self-efficacy as science learnings - change and interact during extended learning of science by constructing computational models with a complexity-based perspective.
+We will understand long-term classroom-based science learning by modeling complex systems.
+We will investigate student learning processes, modeling practices, and conceptual learning.
+This research will lead to an understanding of systems and computational thinking and non-cognitive factors of interest in science.
+We will also explore self-efficacy during extended science learning related to changes and interactions by constructing complexity-based computational models.

-Creating a unified conceptual framework for model-based learning about systems in science: Understanding how to design for extended modeling-based learning of science with a complexity perspective, which considers previous and future learning across science topics and age-groups.
+We will create a unified conceptual framework for model-based learning about systems in science.
+Through experimentation, we will understand how to design tools and approaches for extended modeling-based learning of science with a complexity perspective, which considers previous and future learning across science topics and age groups.

 Detailed description of the proposed research

-Working hypothesis
+Working hypotheses

-With respect to single-unit learning with the MMM approach, learning several learning units with this approach will result in
+We hypothesize that combining multiple learning units with the MMM approach will result in:

 higher pretest scores in the later units through learning transfer

-higher posttest scores for the later units, as more cognitive resources can be allotted to understanding the science concepts.
+higher posttest scores for later units, as more cognitive resources can be allotted to understanding the science concept.

 shorter times until the upward shift in mental models during the learning unit